manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/delete-db/delete-db.md

 	$ <copy>cat /etc/oratab</copy>
 	```

-	It returns the following information.
+	It returns information about the databases installed on your host.
+If you have additional databases on your host, then it display them also.

 	```
 	#